Fremantle Stuff > People > Arthur Elvin Davies

 He (Arthur Elvin) was educated at Mr Trotter's Grammar School (?)
 He married Margaret Kilpatrick, with whom he had two sons and one daughter.
 He was MLA for South Fremantle 1906-11, a member of the Oddfellows Lodge, and a JP.

-FHC photo #4524, c.
+Fremantle Library photo no. 4524, c.
 1980s.
 The premises of Arthur E Davies Funeral Directors at 85 Market Street was subsequently taken over by Bowra and O'Dea Funeral Directors.

 After apprenticeship, he began business as 'Cabinet and Undertaker' in Collie St in 1888, aged 21.
 At the beginning, he also imported furniture, but then concentrated solely on funeral direction.
 He sold the business in 1904 to William Jonas Green, and was elected to Parliament in 1906, continuing in that role until November 1911.
 The Green family continued in the business under the Davies name, and it was they who bought the premises in Market St. By 1991 the firm was owned by Bowra & O'Dea.
 (Liveris 1991: 77-78, 228)

 When the Carrington St Cemetery (the current Fremantle Cemetery) opened in 1899, Arthur E. Davies (the funeral director) had his grandfather, father and mother exhumed and reinterred in the Anglican section in the new graveyard.
 The exhumation order (1899) is reproduced in Liveris (16).
-Alfred George Davies (died 1853) is called George Davies on the gravestone.
-His son (Alfred Alexander, died 1875) is there called Alfred Davies.
-That Alfred's wife was Hannah (died 1896).
-Their daughter Elizabeth is also buried there.
+The gravestone (shown on this page) honours George Davies (died 1853), his son Alfred Alexander (died 1875), Alfred's wife Hannah (died 1896), and their daughter Elizabeth.

 Hitchcock, JK 1929, The History of Fremantle, The Front Gate of Australia 1829-1929, Fremantle City Council.